Last updated: 2018-09-23

 Warning and Ban Policy

-If you violate any of the rules, a staff member may verbally warn you in chat or Mumble to stop.
+If you violate any of the rules, a staff member may verbally warn you in text chat or voice chat to stop.
 If you continue to misbehave, the staff member may issue a formal warning against you.

-In general, every warning will remain on your record for 30 days starting from the date it was issued.
+In general, every warning will remain active for 30 days starting from the date it was issued.
 For more severe violations of the rules, a double warning will be issued, which counts as 2 warnings and lasts a total of 60 days.
 Double warnings are usually only issued for cases of blatant griefing and/or disrespect.

 Depending on how many warnings you have, you may be subject to additional punishments.
 For [Members] and above, the punishments are as follows:

-- On your 1st warning, you will not be able to ask for a promotion to the next rank until your warning is cleared.
+- On your 1st warning, you will not be able to ask for a promotion to the next rank until your warning has expired.
 Consider this as a reminder to follow the rules and respect other players.

 - On your 3rd warning, you will be temporarily banned from the server for 1 week.

 [Guests] do not receive warnings.
-Instead, any [Guests] in violation of the rules will be immediately muted or banned.
+Instead, any guests in violation of the rules may be immediately muted or banned.
 Guests may appeal their ban by e-mailing the admins.